How to Become a Vampire in ESO - Complete Guide

 Auridon Vampire Shrine

-The Vampire Shrine is located in the middle-ish of Auridon, north of Tanzelwil Wayshrine.
-Azisa The Keeper is here to start Scion of the Blood Matron quest and players can bite each other.
+The ESO Vampire Shrine in Auridon is located in the middle of the zone, north of Tanzelwil Wayshrine.
 View on map

 Glenumbra Vampire Shrine

-The Vampire shrine is located on the Northern part of Glenumbra west of Crosswych Wayshrine.
-Azisa The Keeper can grant you the vampirism curse and players can bite you here.
+The Glenumbra Vampire shrine in ESO is located on the Northern part of it, west of Crosswych Wayshrine.
 View on map

 Stonefalls Vampire Shrine